'I've been fighting to get justice for her'

-Amy El-Keria was a patient at Ticehurst House Psychiatric Hospital, which has been fined £300,000 over her death in 2012.
+Tania El-Keria's daughter Amy was a patient at Ticehurst House Psychiatric Hospital, which has been fined £300,000 over her death.

 In 2016, an inquest found her death may have been prevented if she had received proper care at the hospital in East Sussex.
 She was found hanged in her room.